 2016 Cleveland International Piano Competition And Festival

-The world-reknown Cleveland International Piano Competition (CIPC) is held every three years for artists ages 18 to 30, rotating with the CIPC Young Artists Competition (artists ages 12 t0 18) and a year-long concert series.
+The world-renowned Cleveland International Piano Competition (CIPC) is held every three years for artists ages 18 to 30, rotating with the CIPC Young Artists Competition (artists ages 12 to 18) and a year-long concert series.
 The triennial rotation is new in 2015; until 2013 the two competitions were held biennially.

 CIPC engages an audience of 10 to 15,000 over a period of 15 days, and culminates in two sold-out performances at Severance Hall that feature the four finalists performing with The Cleveland Orchestra.
-Throughout this period symposia, films, discussion groups, and social events provide multiple opportunities for patrons to engage in experiences that enhance their understanding of the performances and enjoyment of piano music.
+Throughout this period, solo, chamber music, and concerto performances by the contestants, guest artist recitals, symposia, films, discussion groups, and social events provide multiple opportunities for patrons to engage in a full-immersion experience of music, learning, and entertainment.